gdiet/backup/QUICKSTART.md

     [...] - Starting the dedup file system now...
     The service java has been started.

+The most interesting thing is the message "`Mount point: J:\`".
+In this example (it is from a Windows system) the message tells you that you can open the `J:\` drive to find those interesting things like backups or other files.
+Have fun!

+When you are finished browsing the files in the `J:\` drive, switch to the window with the output above and press `CTRL-C` to stop the file system.
+You will see output like this:

+    The service java has been stopped.
+    [...] - Stopping dedup file system...
+    [...] - Dedup file system is stopped.
+    [...] - Shutdown complete.

+That's all for a quick start.
+The full description is here: [README.html](README.html).

+## Start A New Dedup Filesystem

+If you have found this text in an archive file like `dedupfs-[version].zip` and you want to get started quickly, do the following:

+* If you are running Windows, download and install [WinFSP](https://github.com/billziss-gh/winfsp/releases).
+* Create a new directory called e.g. `dedup_storage` somewhere, e.g. on your backup USB hard drive, and extract the archive into it.
+* Open the `dedup_storage/dedupfs-<version>` directory.
+* Run the `repo-init.bat` script (`repo-init` on Linux).
+This will initialize the Dedup filesystem in `dedup_storage`.
+* Run the `dedupfs.bat` script (`dedupfs` on Linux).
+This will start the dedup filesystem.
+* If all goes well, you should see output like this:

+    [...] - Dedup file system settings:
+    [...] - Repository:  [some directory]
+    [...] - Mount point: J:\
+    [...] - Readonly:    false
+    [...] - Starting the dedup file system now...
+    The service java has been started.

 The most interesting thing is the "`Mount point: J:\`" message.
-In this example (it's from a Windows system) the message tells you that you can open the `J:\` drive to find those interesting things like backups or other files.
+In this example (it is from a Windows system) the message tells you that you can open the `J:\` drive and copy some files you want to back up there.
 Enjoy!

-When you have finished browsing the files in the `J:\` drive, switch to the window with the output and press `CTRL-C` to stop the file system.
+When you have finished copying files to the `J:\` drive, switch to the window with the output and press `CTRL-C` to stop the file system.
 You will see output like this:

     The service java has been stopped.
     [...] - Stopping dedup file system...
     [...] - Dedup file system is stopped.
     [...] - Shutdown complete.

+Whenever you want to add more backups or access your existing backups, run the `dedupfs.bat` script (`dedupfs` on Linux) again.

+The nice thing about using DedupFS for backups is that stored files are deduplicated, meaning: If you store the same files more than once, the storage space (almost) does not grow!
+For example, today you can store a backup of all your documents in DedupFS in the `/documents/2022.12.30` directory.
+If next week you store another backup of all your documents in DedupFS, this time in the `/documents/2023.01.06` directory, it will take up almost no additional space on the drive where your `dedup_storage` folder is located.
+So, in general, you can think of DedupFS as a backup storage drive where you can store considerably more files than on a normal drive.

 That's all for a quick start.
-Find the full description here: [README.html](README.html).
+The full description is here: [README.html](README.html).

-## Start A New DedupFS File System

-TODO